 By filing electronically, the student is assured that the issue will be acknowledged, tracked and directed to a supervisor, department chair, and/or director of the program in which the student is enrolled.
-If the outcome is still not satisfactory, the student may appeal to the Vice President for Academic Affairs (VPAA), using the online complaint process.
+If the outcome is still not satisfactory, the student may appeal to the Office of Academic Affairs, using the online complaint process.
 If a resolution is still not reached, the student may petition the President of the College for a hearing before a special board.